Your Mini Basket

 Slightly larger size rooms such as an office, bedroom or dining room would benefit more from a dedicated stereo pair of speakers.
 This is because, with two separate speakers, the stereo separation effect is much greater.

-Large rooms such as a living room or an open plan layout such as a kitchen/diner, are best suited to either a pair of larger sized speakers (8 inches) or 2 pairs of medium sized (6 inches).
+Large rooms such as a living room or an open plan layout such as a kitchen/diner, are best suited to either a pair of larger sized speakers (8 inches) or 2 pairs of medium-sized (6 inches).
 The latter 6-inch option is great for homeowners who are trying to evenly distribute their audio in a large space.

 If you are looking to occasionally use the space as a social gathering, dinner party etc. or are simply looking to achieve the best possible audio; we recommend installing a larger (8-inch) speaker such as the Monitor Audio C280s.
 Being a physically larger driver, it can push out more air and thus provide deeper bass than a similar 6-inch model.
+Do be aware, as they are physically larger they draw more attention than their smaller 6-inch counterparts.

-If you only have a very small amount of space in the ceiling void to play with (under 100mm), we also supply slim and ultra-slim ceiling speakers, however there is a premium for these items as they need to use slimmer components without losing sound quality.
+If you only have a very small amount of space in the ceiling void to play with (under 100mm), we also supply slim and ultra-slim ceiling speakers, however, there is a premium for these items as they need to use slimmer components without losing sound quality.

 In-wall speakers are also a great alternative to standalone rear speakers as they too sit flush, but instead in the wall.